abrasive/shairport/README.md

 Shairport Sync runs well on the Raspberry Pi.
 It can drive the built-in sound card, and though you wouldn't mistake the output for HiFi, it's really not too shabby.
 USB-connected sound cards work well on the latest version of Raspian; however older versions of Raspian appear to suffer from a problem -- see http://www.raspberrypi.org/forums/viewtopic.php?t=23544, so it is wise to update.
 Shairport Sync works very well with the IQAudIO Pi-DAC -- see http://iqaudio.com/wp-content/uploads/2014/06/IQaudIO_Doc.pdf for details.

+At the time of writing, OpenWrt trunk does not support USB audio well on the Raspberry Pi.

 Shairport Sync runs on Ubuntu and Debian inside VMWare Fusion 7 on a Mac, but synchronisation does not work -- possibly because the soundcard is being emulated.

 Shairport Sync works only with the ALSA back end.
 You can try compiling the other back ends in as you wish, but it definitely will not work properly with them.
 Maybe someday...